microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

 For function keys to operate, you may need to press the **Fn** key on some computer models, like Surface

+We have seen some systems experience issues with the clone button in GitHub where the URI was not copying properly to the clipboard.
+In this case, simply copy the URL to the clipboard by manually selecting it and copying it.

 <div style="page-break-after: always;"></div>